- What Are Essential Oils?

 Essential oils are pure extracts and can be extremely strong; hence, there are a few things you must bear in mind before using them.

-- Do Not Use Essential Oils for Newborn Babies – It is not recommended to use any essential oil on babies under 3 months.
+- Do Not Use Essential Oils for Newborn Babies – It is not recommended to use any essential oil on babies under 2 years of age.
 Their soft skins may not be able to tolerate even the diluted essential oils and could show signs of irritation immediately.
 Any oil, if absorbed by the baby, could also lead to serious health issues.
+Also, for older kids, you must use essential oils only if they recommended by the paediatrician.

-- The concentration of the Oil – You can use 0.5 to 1 percent concentration of the oil for children older than 3 months, which roughly equals to about a drop of essential oil added to a tablespoon of carrier oil.
+- The concentration of the Oil – You can use 0.5 to 1 percent concentration of the oil for children older than 2 years of age, which roughly equals to about a drop of essential oil added to a tablespoon of carrier oil.

-- Patch Test – Always carry a patch test because the oils may cause irritation on the skin even when they are diluted.
+Patch Test – Always carry out a patch test because the oils may cause irritation on the skin even when they are diluted.
 Here’s how you can carry a patch test out:

 - Apply a very small amount of diluted essential oil on your baby’s skin on the inside of the leg or the arm.